docarray/docarray/docs/get-started/install.md

 ### Install Homebrew

 `brew` is a package manager for macOS.
-If you already install it you need to confirm it is actually installed for Apple Silicon not for Rosetta.
+If you've already installed it you need to confirm it is correctly installed for Apple silicon, not for Rosetta.
 To check that, run

 ```bash
 which brew